oneiroislives/fraudcatch/README.md

 Someone on thedonald.win claimed to have done an analysis of the election results including data that they had scraped: https://thedonald.win/p/11Q8O2wesk/happening-calling-every-pede-to-/

-For posterity I have posted here.
-Note that I do NOT vouch for the validity but simply am posting the code that was claimed to have uncovered fraud so people can discuss and point out potential issues
+For transparency I have posted here.
+Note that I do NOT vouch for the validity but simply am posting the code that was claimed to have uncovered fraud so people can discuss and point out potential issues.
 I made minimal changes to the code to make it easier to run.

 # Running